Brazil

 Notice periods

-In case of resignation or dismissal without cause, employees and employers respectively should provide the other with 30 days’ notice.
-Employees are entitled to an additional three days’ notice for every year worked for the company (the employer can pay in lieu of notice).
+In Brazil, when it comes to resignation or dismissal without cause, both employees and employers are required to provide a 30-day notice period to the other party.
+Additionally, employees are entitled to an extra three days of notice for each year they have worked for the company.
+However, the employer has the option to pay the employee in lieu of the notice period.

 Severance payments

-Termination without cause or constructive dismissal.
-Employees are entitled to receive:
+In cases of termination without cause or constructive dismissal, employees are entitled to the following severance payments:

-- A proportional payment for untaken holidays, plus one-third of the holiday remuneration.
+2. A proportional payment for any unused vacation days, along with one-third of the holiday remuneration.

-- Access to the funds deposited in a severance fund called the Brazilian Government Severance Indemnity Fund Law (FGTS).
-The FGTS contains monthly deposits of 8% of an employee’s gross compensation.
-Deposits are made by the employer into an escrow account with a governmental bank, in the name of the employee.
-The employer must also pay a 40% penalty on the balance in the account.
+4. Access to the funds deposited in the Brazilian Government Severance Indemnity Fund Law (FGTS).
+The FGTS is a severance fund that contains monthly deposits of 8% of an employee’s gross compensation, made by the employer into an escrow account in the employee’s name.
+Upon termination, the employer must pay a 40% penalty on the balance in the account.

-- Any other benefit provided under the employer’s policies or the employment contract.
+6. Any other benefits provided under the employer’s policies or the employment contract.

-Resignation.
-Employees are entitled to all funds that are due in the case of a termination without cause (see above), except for the FGTS penalty and the indemnification for not having received the advance notice period.
+Resigning employees are entitled to all the funds due in the case of termination without cause, except for the FGTS penalty and the indemnification for not receiving the advance notice period.

 Procedural requirements for dismissal

-Resignation.
-Employees can resign at any time and for any reason, by giving a 30-day notice period in advance.
+Resignation: Employees have the freedom to resign at any time and for any reason, provided that they provide a 30-day notice period in advance.

 Brazil Tax